GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

     when GMT is running in compatibility mode).

 Finally, we have renamed our PostScript Light (PSL) library from psl to PostScriptLight to avoid package name conflicts.
-This will eventually become decoupled from GMT and end up as a required prerequisite.
+This library will eventually become decoupled from GMT and end up as a required prerequisite.

 New common options